 Stages of Social Transformation

 Social media influences group dynamics because of the reach and influence of communications.
 We are all connected to “the human network group” which has become self aggregated into sub groups of interest and affinity.
 These “groups” are learning, sharing, collaborating and aiming at ways to make progress.
-Each individual and organization goes through “stages” that are all necessary and inevitable in order for them to grow into all things social, to face up to challenges, to tackle problems, to find solutions, to plan work and life, and to achieve individual and collective objectives.
+Each person and organization goes through “stages” that are all necessary and inevitable in order for them to grow into all things social, to face challenges, to tackle problems, to find solutions, to plan work and life, and to meet personal and collective goals.
 The stages are:

 - Storming: Every group will next enter the storming stage in which different ideas compete for consideration.
 The group addresses issues such as how social media can create or find solutions to relevant problems.
 Arguments on what ideas are the best and references to who to follow for the best information or knowledge ensue.
 In some cases storming can be resolved quickly.
 In others, the group never leaves this stage.
 The maturity and knowledge inventory of group members usually determines whether the group will ever move out of this stage.
 Group leadership and intervention of new knowledge is needed to move a group to the next stage.
 The storming stage is necessary to the growth of a group.
 It can be contentious, unpleasant and even painful to members of the group who are averse to conflict.
 This phase can become destructive to the group and will lower motivation if allowed to get out of control.
 Some groups will never develop past this stage.

-- Norming: The groups knowledge grows and they come to a mutual plan for use of social media and how to accomplish the plan.
-In this stage, all group members knowledge domain grows and the group begins to comprehend ways it which social media can be used to accomplish specific objectives.
+- Norming: The groups knowledge grows and they come to a mutual plan for use of social media and how to carry out the plan.
+In this stage, all group members knowledge domain grows and the group begins to comprehend ways it which social media can be used to accomplish specific goals.
 The group obtains a “common” perspective on the systemic nature of social media and the group members influence grows outside and inside organizations.

 - Transformation: Even the most high-performing groups will revert to earlier stages in certain circumstances.
 Many long-standing groups go through these cycles many times as they react to changing developments.
 Those that reach the transformation stages are the groups who create meaningful and significant change that positively impacts the entire human network.
 These groups are philosophically connected and grounded in a common set of principles that guide everything they think and do.
 Reflect on the history of mankind and you’ll recognize “groups” that changed our world.
 They were able to reach the transformational stage.

-Look for those groups in stage five and you’ll get a glimpse of the future.
+Look for those groups in stage five and you’ll get a picture of the future.